conoda/tana/docs/FEATURE_PARITY.md

 ## Goal

 Code written in the playground should work identically when run via `cargo run`, and vice versa.
+The exception being the playground is read-only operations. in the future, there will be a button that provides users a way to deploy playground code to the sandbox network to do real testing.

 ## Current State